sail-sg/envpool/docs/pages/env.rst

 .. note ::

-    EnvPool supports the environment that has multiple observations, or even nested observations.
+    EnvPool supports the environment that has multiple observations or even nested observations.
 For example, ``FetchReach-v1``:

     ::